-GRADUATE PROBATION AND DISMISSAL
+GRADUATE PROBATION, SUSPENSION AND DISMISSAL

-ELMSN PRE-LICENSURE AND POST-LICENSURE COURSES, MSN, ALL TRACKS, & DNP
+ELMSN PRE-LICENSURE AND POST-LICENSURE COURSES, MSN, all tracks, and DNP

 Students who do not successfully meet the learning objectives of a course fail the course.
 Course failure affects program progression and may result in probation and/or dismissal from the program.